NJIT-WIS/project-management-github-activity/README.md

 4. More command line shortcuts to make using the command line smoother [1]
 5. How to manage forks and pull requests through the command line [1]
 6. More experience with alternatives to Docker [1]
+7. How Cloud Servers are created and protected [1]
+8. What makes one coding language better than the other, and how can they compliment each other [1]
+9. How learning code can benefit in other jobs, not just front and back ending [1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL
 Add your ssh public key to github - See video